New Student Orientation

-Only those students who have graduated from high school, transferring with 30+ credit hours are eligible to attend a Transfer Transition Workshop.
+Only those students who have graduated from high school, transferring with 30+ credit hours are eligible to complete the Online Transfer Orientation.
 Those students transferring with less than 30 credit hours are still classified as a college freshman, and thus are required to attend New Student Orientation.

 PLEASE NOTE: For NSO purposes, AP and/or dual credit classes do not count towards transfer credit.